LuisParedes1/airflow-tutorial/README.md

 ## Running Dags

-Remember to save the file within the Dags folder specified in your airflow.cfg (`~/airflow/dags/tutorial_taskflow_api.py`)
+Remember to save the file within the Dags folder specified in your airflow.cfg (Default dag folder path: `~/airflow/dags`)

 To enable and trigger your Dag: